 0.5 mi you follow briefly alongside a paved road to a tank

 0.6 mi.
 The grade increases for about 1/4 mile, leaving evidence of civilization.
 A view from above

 , but isn't all that steep.
 Then you reach a saddle and follow along the upper part of a wash with a small box canyon

-with the short, steep trail up to Dobbins point is near the top of the small canyon.
+with the short, steep spur trail up to Dobbins Lookout is near the top of the small canyon.